 My favourite museum in Edinburgh is by far the National Museum.
 The building finished its renovation in 2006 and welcomed a stunning new addition to the already overwhelming beautiful architecture found in our city.
 The inside is split into the old and new building, yet ironically, predominantly historical exhibits are kept in the modern entrance to the museum, so the building plays with the guest and invites them on a journey of discovery.

-The museum is also a fantastic place for kids – big and small kids.
-I’m still a kid as soon as I get here and instantly run to the interactive exhibits, which feature a programmable robot, a racing car game, a reaction challenge and a lego area to name a few.
+The museum is also a fantastic place for big and small kids.
+I turn back into a kid as soon as I get here and instantly run to the interactive exhibits, which feature a programmable robot, a racing car game, a reaction challenge and a lego area to name a few.
 Each have so many lessons to teach, young and old, I still don’t think I”ve made it all the way through this museum and I’ve been there about a hundred times!

 It’s a museum that has it all.
 It has stunning and colourful displays from around the world and successfully heralds Scotland as a place of enlightenment and adventure.